-The foregoing multiple linear regression analyses provide much useful insight on the casual relationship between the significant leading indicators (screened from among F1 to F26) and the lagging indicators.
-(F27 to F31 individually).
-The various regression formulae are useful reference materials for the policy makers in Macau.
+The foregoing multiple linear regression analyses provide much useful insight on the casual relationship between the significant leading indicators (screened from among F1 to F26) and the lagging indicators.(F27 to F31 individually).
+The various regression formulae can serve as useful reference information for the policy makers in Macau.

-Quantifying extent of impact of external factors through FMEA and SMEA
+Extent of impact of external factors through FMEA and SMEA